 Most children with parents in the U.S. Armed Forces attend school in six to nine different school systems between kindergarten and high school.
 That’s why the Maine Department of Education is committed to making the transfer process as seamless as possible for children of military families.

-Maine is one of 39 states that belong to the Military Interstate Children’s Compact Commission, or MIC3.
+Maine is one of 46 states, plus the District of Columbia, that belong to the Military Interstate Children’s Compact Commission, or MIC3.
 States that sign onto the Compact commit to doing what it takes to: